python/cpython/Doc/library/random.rst

     >>> fr.expovariate(0.25)
     8.87925541791544

-Conceptually, the recipe is equivalent to choosing from all multiples of 2⁻¹⁰⁷⁴ in the range *0.0 ≤ x < 1.0*.
+Conceptually, the recipe chooses from the multiples of 2⁻¹⁰⁷⁴ in the range *0.0 ≤ x < 1.0*.
 All such numbers are evenly spaced, but most have to be rounded down to the nearest representable Python float.
 (The value 2⁻¹⁰⁷⁴ is the smallest positive unnormalized float and is equal to ``math.ulp(0.0)``.)

 .. seealso::